LukeMotti/GITHUB_GETTING_STARTED/README.md

 # GITHUB GETTING STARTED
 This guide is intended to get you started with GitHub and Git.
-It is not intended to be a full manual but it will guide you to (well written) manuals instead providing ordering of the reading list.
+It is not intended to be a full manual but it will guide you to (well written) manuals instead, providing some ordering of the reading list.

 ## GitHub Guides
-The [GitHug guides)[https://guides.github.com] provides good tutorials for Git and GutHub.
+The [GitHug guides](https://guides.github.com] provides good tutorials for Git and GutHub.
 You can read them in the order of appearance but here are some highlights.

 ### GitHub Handbook